b-t-k/b-t-k.github.io/a-guide/part-2.md

 - Capitalize Words.

 But BBEdit is highly customizable and it is easy enough to go to *BBEdit > Preferences > Menus & Shortcuts > Text* and assign a keyboard shortcut to any one of the above (or any other menu function).

+Be careful with Title Case as it  may use a slightly different set of rules than Standard ebook’s own Title Case command, but I’ve never found any real conflicts.

 ### External scripts
 BBEdit also offers a way to run external scripts to extend its functionality.
 I have made a few to cover some of the more repetitive tasks like “rename file to clipboard” and “lowercase and dashes” (makes text url friendly) which you do a lot of when making headers for compilations and these again have keyboard shortcuts assigned to them.